 - Then in 2002 after I moved to Florida I decided to check out this pizza/grinder shop on my lunch break one afternoon that was recommended by a coworker.
 Had never been there before, but it was supposed to be New York style, run by some guys from Brooklyn.
 So I’m in there getting my food (I don’t even remember what I got at this point) and one of the dark haired Italian looking guys behind the counter is looking at me with furrowed brows, as if trying to place me.
 After I paid and was getting ready to leave he finally says “I recognize you….I know I know you from somewhere.”
 Knowing he was from Brooklyn I almost replied without thinking, “You probably do, on another timeline.” :D But I caught myself.
 Then he mumbled it again, more to himself than anybody else, “I know I recogize you.”
 As I was leaving through the front door I glanced back at him and found that he was just standing there, watching me go, with intense furrowed brows, wheels spinning in his head.
 Some people would say he was just using a pick up line, but he wasn’t.
 I could tell this guy sincerely knew that he recognized me and was trying to place me, and the fact that he was still staring at me intensely even after I’d turned to go kind of proved it.
 And sure, he could totally have been mistaken, or maybe I have a look that other girls have where he’s from (after all my genetics came together in New York, so it makes sense I might look like people do in that area)….or maybe it was timeline bleedover.
 What’s weird is that even though the food was most likely good (again, don’t remember what I got but I know it wasn’t a negative food experience) I never went back.
 It’s like I avoided the place.
 And I’m not sure why, unless maybe on some deep down level I knew something strange was going on and I didn’t want to deal with it.
 I already had enough strangeness going on at the time, didn’t need one more thing to add to the pile. :D

-- Sometime around 2008 or so I had an interesting “dream” that may also be worth mentioning.
+- Sometime around 2008 or so I had an interesting “dream” while living in Virginia that may also be worth mentioning.
 In it I was walking down a street in Manhattan at night surrounded by all the tall skyscrapers.
 My attitude was relaxed, everything was familiar to me.
 Up ahead was a high end hotel, complete with doormen.
 The doormen were sitting down relaxing and didn’t see me approaching and so I realized it was going to be an awkward moment as I got to the door and then they had to jump up after the fact.
 So I slowed and pretended I was searching for something in my purse, which gave them time to get up and be at the door in time for my arrival.
 The main doorman smiled at me and I smiled at him.
 I think we knew each other.
 I casually breezed into the hotel lobby…and helped myself to a free cup of coffee they had set out on one end of the lobby for people.
 I had knowing that this was a regular sort of thing I did, because passing by this hotel was something I also normally did.
 Maybe I was coming home from work, I don’t know.
 But everything was familiar.
 I had the feeling/knowing that nobody cared if a random stranger popped in and grabbed a cup since the hotel was rich and had tons of the stuff available. (and who knows, maybe I once worked there, there may have been a reason for me knowing about this.
 Working in hotels is something that I’ve done “over here.”)
 But this doesn’t seem a normal thing to dream about.
 It felt real in every way, and came across as a total real life moment in time.
 Only, in a “dream.” (on a side note for years I’ve had “dreams” of being in “other places” that in retrospect feel real, like maybe I’m just hopping over into another body and where I’m walking around, exploring or something, I don’t know.
-These “dreams,” whatever they are, always take place at night too.
-Not during the day that I can remember.
-But that would be something more fitting for my “Dreamtime and Waking Life – Two Sides of the Same Coin” write up I guess. :D )
+These “dreams,” whatever they are, usually always take place at night too.
+There is one particular repeating dream of a place I’ve frequently visited during the day.
+But that would be something more fitting for my “Dreamtime and Waking Life – Two Sides of the Same Coin” write up.)

 - Then on a more serious note there’s 9/11.
 This was something I had originally included in the very first version of this write up back in 2006, but removed shortly thereafter because it felt too personal.
 At this point it doesn’t matter anymore, so here goes.
 But on the morning of 9/11 I was 3,000 miles away in Orange County, CA watching the events unfold on my roommate Todd’s TV after waking up to the announcement on my clock radio.
 (I rented a room in a house with three other people, plus a landlord who was there part time.)
 The south tower had already gone down, which is what I woke up hearing.
 Nothing like waking to the voice of Danny Bonaduce, who at that time was then co-host of Star 98.7’s morning show saying “Oh my god…the south tower of the World Trade Center has just collapsed…the south tower of the World Trade Center has just collapsed…” Next thing I know I’m leaping out of bed and running down the hall to Todd’s room, pounding on his door since he had a TV with cable hookup and I didn’t.
 So we’re watching the events unfold on his TV, with the remaining smoking North Tower in flames, and then………..it began to collapse too.
 Inside me there was this intense panic and I mentally screamed out “NOOOOOOOOOOOOOOOOOO!!!!!” followed by the thought of, “ALL THOSE PEOPLE!!!
 THEY’RE STILL IN THE BUILDING!!!!”……and right then my entire body involuntarily twisted and jerked in this crazy way, my neck twitching violently.
 To the point where afterwords I couldn’t turn it.
 For the next three days I had to swivel my entire body if I wanted to see around me.
 Things like that don’t just happen.
 There was some strange connection between me and the WTC, but I hesitate to even theorize what it was.
 But in lieu of all the other evidence I think I can take a guess.
 I was furious when right after the building collapsed the stupid TV announcer, some older guy, don’t know who, was all flabbergasted about “trying to imagine the New York skyline without the twin towers!” and kept going on about that, like that was the most important outcome of all this.
 A skyline with no towers in it. !!!!
 WHAT ABOUT ALL THE PEOPLE THAT WERE IN THE BUILDING.
 Screw the “skyline.”
 That’s why I’m fond of saying that the people that are placed before us in the media are many times, not human.